adamcodes716/movie-reviews/readme.md

 # setup instructions

-The app uses firebase so you must install that first
+The app uses firebase so you must install that first.
+If you wish to bypass this I recommend setting the dashboard to be a private route in src/routers/AppRouter.js.
+If you go in this direction you will need to change other firebase vars.

 0. At the console enter "yarn install" to build dependencies
 1. Create a firebase project at console.firebase.google.com